Lily, a single woman.

 Delores, her mother.

 Susan, a married woman.

 Place: An apartment.

-There should a comfy couch, a coffee table, a couple of chairs.
-At Rise: Lily is arranging things on her coffee table obviously nervous as there is a knock on her door.
-She breathes deeply and calms herself and then crosses to the door.
+(There’s a comfy couch, a coffee table, a couple of chairs.
+At Rise: Lily is nervously arranging things on her coffee table.
+A knock on her door.
+She breathes deeply and calms herself and then crosses to the door.)

 Lily: Who is it?

 Raquel: (Off): Justin Timberlake.
 Who do you think it is?
 Open the door.
 (Lily opens the door.)
 What do you mean who is it?
 You text me five minutes ago and told me to come across the hall because you have exciting news to tell me.
 So tell me.

 Lily: Come in and sit down.

 Raquel: (Enters as Lily closes the door): Oh, it’s that kind of news.
 (Sits) Okay, tell me.

 Lily: Why are you in such a rush?
 When I text you I asked if you had time to see me and you said you did so I asked you to come over.